vitor-de-castro/vitor-de-castro/README.md

 - AI-powered news platform built as an MVP

 ## 🌱 Currently working on:
-- Full-stack Ruby on Rails applications
+- Full-stack Ruby on Rails applications : personal finance app
 - Improving frontend skills with JavaScript and exploring React.